Ishaananish/UART/README.md

 Feel free to customize this README template according to your project's specifics.
 Providing clear and concise information will help users understand and implement the UART Communication Protocol effectively.
 ```

-Replace placeholders like `uart_logo.png` and others with your actual details.
-You can also expand the README by adding sections like "Advanced Usage," "Troubleshooting," "References," or "Examples," depending on the complexity and goals of your UART Communication Protocol project.